cdktf/cdktf-provider-cloudflare/docs/loadBalancerPool.java.md

 - *Type:* java.lang.Number

-The longitude this pool is physically located at; used for proximity steering.
+The longitude of the data center containing the origins used in this pool in decimal degrees.

+If this is set, latitude must also be set.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_pool#longitude LoadBalancerPool#longitude}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#longitude LoadBalancerPool#longitude}

 ---